Valentinus (Gnostic): Cosmology

 Valentinian literature described the primal being, called Bythos, as the beginning of all things.
 After ages of silence and contemplation, Bythos gave rise to other beings by a process of emanation.
 The first series of beings, the aeons, were thirty in number, representing fifteen syzygies or pairs sexually complementary.
-Through the error of Sophia, one of the lowest aeons, and the ignorance of Sakla, the lower world with its subjection to matter is brought into existence.
-Man, the highest being in the lower world, participates in both the psychic and the hylic (material) nature, and the work of redemption consists in freeing the higher, the spiritual, from its servitude to the lower.
-This was the word and mission of Jesus and the holy spirit.
-Valentinius' Christology may have posited the existence of three redeeming beings, but Jesus while on Earth had a supernatural body which, for instance, "did not experience corruption" by defecating, according to Clement: there is also no mention of the account of Jesus's suffering in First Epistle of Peter, nor of any other, in any Valentinian text.
-The Valentinian system was comprehensive, and was worked out to cover all phases of thought and action.
+Through the error of Sophia, one of the lowest aeons, and the ignorance of Saklas, the lower world with its subjection to matter is brought into existence.
+Man, the highest being in the lower world, as individuals exists in one of three states: pneumatic (spiritual), psychic (animate), or hylic (material) nature.
+The work of redemption consists in freeing those striving for higher states from servitude to the lower.
+This was the word and mission of Jesus and the Holy Spirit.
+Valentinus' Christology may have posited the existence of three redeeming beings, but Jesus while on Earth had a supernatural body which, for instance, "did not experience corruption" by defecating, according to Clement: there is also no mention of the account of Jesus's suffering in any Valentinian text.
+The Valentinian system was comprehensive, and it was worked out to cover all phases of thought and action.

-Valentinius was among the early Christians who attempted to align Christianity with Platonism, drawing dualist conceptions from the Platonic world of ideal forms (pleroma) and the lower world of phenomena (kenoma).
+Valentinus was among the early Christians who attempted to align Christianity with Platonism, drawing dualist conceptions from the Platonic world of ideal forms (pleroma) and the lower world of phenomena (kenoma).
 Of the mid-2nd century thinkers and preachers who were declared heretical by Irenaeus and later mainstream Christians, only Marcion of Sinope is as outstanding as a personality.
-The contemporary orthodox counter to Valentinius was Justin Martyr, though it was Irenaeus of Lyons who presented the most vigorous challenge to the Valentinians.
+The contemporary orthodox counter to Valentinus was Justin Martyr, though it was Irenaeus of Lyons who presented the most vigorous challenge to the Valentinians.

 Trinity

 Valentinus's name came up in the Arian disputes in the fourth century when Marcellus of Ancyra, a staunch opponent of Arianism, denounced the belief in God existing in three hypostases as heretical.
 Marcellus, who believed Father and Son to be one and the same, attacked his opponents by attempting to link them to Valentinus:

-In the fourth century, Marcellus of Ancyra declared that the idea of the Godhead existing as three hypostases (hidden spiritual realities) came from Plato through the teachings of Valentinus, who is quoted as teaching that God is three hypostases and three prosopa (persons) called the Father, the Son, and the Holy Spirit:
+In the fourth century, Marcellus declared that the idea of the Godhead existing as three hypostases (hidden spiritual realities) came from Plato through the teachings of Valentinus, who is quoted as teaching that God is three hypostases and three prosopa (persons) called the Father, the Son, and the Holy Spirit: